 Labels are a really useful feature when you’re looking for a way to track types of activities, statuses, or prioritize tasks.
 Both timelines make it possible to see tasks by label lanes, so the workflow can be tracked by labels.
 Yet it might work well enough, Planyway has a trick up its sleeve.
 All cards have a background color that matches the color of labels, so you always can keep track of them no matter what view you work in.

 When managing multiple projects it’s so time-consuming to switch tabs from one to another.
 On Planyway you can add any board to the current one and see them together on one page which is extremely important when managing people’s workload.
 For a more clear project overview, choose Board lane view and see each board in a separate lane.

-Archived cards are not visible on Trello’s timeline, while on Planyway you can choose to see them along with completed cards or not.
+Trello view doesn’t show archived cards, while on Planyway you can choose to see them along with completed cards or not.